arixpsy/Uxecute-Productivity-Application/README.md

 >  why fixed the application screen size to 800 x 480?

-800 x 480 resolution is special because it is the exact screen size of a mini LCD screen for a raspberry pie.
+800 x 480 resolution is special because it is the exact screen size of a mini LCD screen for a raspberry pi.
 I had bought one of these screens previously and thought it would be a good idea to build an application around it.
 I could easily carry around the screen and connect it to my laptop.
 This way i could always have the home dashboard view at the corner of my eyes.

 ## Tech Stack